DavemanCZ/AegisHub/README.md

 - **Private E2EE Chat:** Real-time chat (channels and DMs) with forward secrecy using ECDH (Elliptic Curve Diffie-Hellman).
 Features inline image decrypt/preview and real-time message unsend.
 - **Integrated TOTP 2FA Authenticator:** A built-in authenticator tool to manage your two-factor tokens.
 - **PWA Ready:** Install Aegis Hub directly to your mobile device as a native app with push capabilities.
-- **Modern UI:** Built using a beautiful, responsive "Glassmorphism" design system.

 ### Quick Start (Docker)